 From 1933 to 1942, hundreds of thousands of unemployed men worked in camps throughout Pennsylvania.
-Some camps were on army bases, some were in national parks, some worked with the soil conservation service, but most camps were in parks and forests.
-The young men built roads, fought forest fires and constructed park facilites, all for a small paycheck, most of which went home to their families.
+Some camps were on army bases, some were in national parks, some worked with the soil conservation service, but most camps were in state parks and forests.
+The men built roads, fought forest fires and constructed park facilities, all for a small paycheck, most of which went home to their families.

 Following years of prosperity, the stock market abruptly crashed in October 1929.
 Despite the efforts of the government's unprecedented but limited recovery programs under President Herbert Hoover, the United States slid into the Great Depression.
 Many banks failed, loans and mortgages were foreclosed, unemployment mushroomed to around 40 percent, factories shut down, farms were abandoned and bread lines grew in cities.